Robert Gordon University: Campus

-The RGU SPORT building is a campus sports and fitness centre, designed by architectural firm Thomson Craig & Donald and opened in 2005 at a cost of £10.7 million, including support from organisations such as sportscotland.
-It provides extensive facilities for sport, exercise and physical training, including several gyms with facilities for cardiovascular and resistance training, a 25-metre swimming pool, climbing wall, studios for group exercise classes, and a large sports hall for a wide range of indoor sports.
-The RGU SPORT Building also includes Union Way, the home of the RGU:Union offices, Deeview Student Store and social area.

-The International College (ICRGU) building is a modular pre-fabricated two-storey building situated at the rear of RGU SPORT.
-It was constructed in 2011 to provide additional teaching space for the "International College at RGU" (ICRGU).

-The Gray's School of Art building opened in 1966 to allow the art school to expand from its Victorian building next to the Aberdeen Art Gallery in the city centre used as the university's Administration Building before moving to Garthdee, and also considered as an extension to The Art Gallery until its eventual use as part of Robert Gordon's College.

-Garthdee House is the location of the Principal's Office.
-It is a Victorian manor house which formed the core of the Garthdee estate, which with later purchases of adjacent land became today's campus.
-The Scott Sutherland School of Architecture was the sole user of Garthdee House until 2013, when the Principal's Office also moved into the building.

-City centre facilities
+Former city centre facilities

-Until recently the university continued to operate one non-academic facility in the city-centre.
+Until 2017 the university continued to operate one non-academic facility in the city-centre.
 The building at Schoolhill is situated next to the Aberdeen Art Gallery and Robert Gordon's College, a private school which is no longer affiliated to the university but shares a common heritage and motto.
-The Administration Building is listed as an architecturally significant building, constructed in the Victorian period of carved and ornamented granite, typical of Aberdeen's famous Granite City architecture.
-In August 2017 all non-academic staff completed the move to the main campus at Garthdee.
+The Administration Building is a listed building, constructed from granite like many buildings in Aberdeen.

 Also located there was the old city centre campus.
 Many of these buildings were sold over the years to Robert Gordon's College for school use, while others have been sold for redevelopment.
 In July 2014, the St. Andrew Street building (which had been replaced by the Sir Ian Wood building at the Garthdee campus) was sold to the Canadian hotel Sandman Hotels group to be converted to a four-star hotel.
 The 12,000 square metre building was constructed around 1908 and had served as the Aberdeen College of Education until purchased in 1968; the university claimed it to be the third-largest granite building in Europe, after the Spanish Escorial palace near Madrid, and Marischal College.
-The university plans to retain the historic Administration Building for the foreseeable future.